 Do you listen to music at work?
 Or do you prefer silence?

 I prefer silence.
-I am either on the phone or in a meeting and when I use my laptop to finish some work, I deal with excel sheets and numbers.
-So I have to be fully focused with no distractions to avoid any errors.
+I am either on the phone or in a meeting, and when I use my laptop to finish some work, I deal with excel sheets and numbers.
+So I have to be entirely focused with no distractions to avoid any errors.

 What are you currently reading?
 Or what’s something you’d recommend?

 I am listening to Brad Stone’s The Everything Store: Jeff Bezos and the Age of Amazon for the second time now.
-It’s an amazing book to read!
+It’s a fantastic book to read!

-Also, if you are into sales and business development, I really recommend The Art of War, it’s a very good read especially because working in this field mainly depends on negotiation.
-I also like reading about human psychology to have a better understanding of people so that I can communicate more effectively with them.
+Also, if you are into sales and business development, I recommend The Art of War, it’s a perfect read especially because working in this field mainly depends on negotiation.
+I also like reading about human psychology to have a better understanding of people so that I can communicate more efficiently with them.

 How do you recharge?
 What do you do when you want to forget about work?

 Well, I consider myself a workaholic.
-I rarely take vacations and when I do I feel anxious and I start getting sick.
+I rarely take vacations, and when I force myself into one, I feel anxious, and I start getting sick.
 People say you should balance your social life and work, but it just doesn’t work like that for me.

-What’s your sleep routine like?
-Are you a night owl or an early-riser?
+What’s your sleep schedule like?
+Are you a night owl or an early-bird?

 I keep being told that you should sleep early and wake up early to be successful, but again that’s not how I work.
-I stay awake till the time of the Fajr prayer, I pray and then I write down everything that I need to do the next day.
+I stay awake until the time of the Fajr prayer, I pray, and then I write down everything that I need to do the next day.
 I then wake up around 10:30 am and keep working till 1 or 2 am.

 What’s the best advice you’ve ever received?

 I see myself as a risk-taker.
-I think most of my career decisions where big risks.
-For example, when I decided to leave the comfort of managing my own restaurant to join a small fintech startup called Fawry, when I left the successful position I had to join Careem (which was at that time the underdog of the ridesharing business war), and even SolarizEgypt, a company that specializes in the solar energy industry which is a hard sell in a country like Egypt.
+I think most of my career decisions were significant risks.
+For example, when I decided to leave the comfort of managing my restaurant to join a small fin-tech startup called Fawry, when I left the favorable position I had to join Careem (which was at that time not in that big of a ridesharing business), and even SolarizEgypt, a company that specializes in the solar energy industry which is a hard sell in a country like Egypt.
 Which is the biggest?
 I don’t know, you tell me.

 Any advice you want to add?

-I see a growing trend between millennials.
+I see a growing trend among millennials.
 They all want to take off and escape the country instead of staying here and trying to build something.
-I understand their reasons, but if you ask for my advice, I’d say stay here, work hard and give it a try, and if it doesn’t work, leave, but at least try.
+I understand their reasons, but if you ask for my advice, I’d say wait here, work hard and give it a try, and if it doesn’t work, leave, but at least try.